AdityaRawEngg/UserRegistration/README.md

 # UserRegistration
-This is a Registration form for an online certification course.
+This is web page is for Login form.

 In Registration form user can add: